Managing your symptoms

 Cognitive behavioural therapy

-The October 2021 NICE guideline for M.E./CFS advises health professionals as follows (section 1.12.28):
+The October 2021 NICE guideline for ME/CFS advises health professionals as follows (section 1.12.28):

 "Discuss cognitive behavioural therapy (CBT) with adults, children and young people with ME/CFS (and their parents or carers, as appropriate).
 Explain: